xephora/Tech-Scripts-n-Goodies/README.md

 # Tech-Scripts-n-Goodies

 A directory of scripts i created for myself.
-Feel free to use it.
+Feel free to use them.